sanderdekroon/parlant/README_DOCS.md

 ```

 ### Changing output
 Parlant uses Output Formatters to determine how to output the query results.
 By default it will return an array of WP_Post instances.
-If you want to start a WP_Query loop, simply change the default settings of Parlant:
+If you want to start a `WP_Query` loop, simply change the default settings of Parlant:
 ```php
 use Sanderdekroon\Parlant\Configurator\ParlantConfigurator;

 ParlantConfigurator::globally(['return' => 'query']);
 ```

 This configuration will make Parlant return a WP_Query instance on all queries.
-If you only want to change the ouput of one query call the `setConfig()` method on a PosttypeBuilder instance:
+If you only want to change the ouput of one query, call the `setConfig()` method on a `PosttypeBuilder `instance:
 ```php
 use Sanderdekroon\Parlant\Posttype as Post;